Constant fear, missed milestones, and showers before hugs: The coronavirus is unleashing an agonizing ‘new normal’ on medical workers and their families

 - Emily Martin Photography

-Ryan Alek is the safety coordinator at a Toledo hospital, where he is on the COVID-19 operations team, and Amanda Alek shared a tearful message on Instagram after witnessing people not taking the illness seriously.

-“Too many people are looking at this as a vacation or are complaining about having to stay home,” the 33-year-old told Business Insider.
+“Too many people are looking at this as a vacation or are complaining about having to stay home,” Amand Alek told Business Insider.
 “I wish my husband could stay home.
 They need to change their mindset and be thankful they can stay home and stay safe.”

 “People are not staying home, and that’s just going to prolong this and prolong the ‘new normal’ for my family,” she said.
 “I wish they would walk in someone else’s shoes for the day and see how this is affecting other people’s lives.”